nom-codecat/Project-Lyra/Open-Beta user_information.md

 You can Report bugs directly to the [Author]() or the [Assistance]() on Discord.
 Additionally you can do that directly on github or in our [Google-Docs-User-Feedback-Form]().

-**Note:** The bot requires `Manage Server` permissions to be invited, and the slash commands may take a few minutes to appear after it joins.